Philadelphia Flyers Logo

 Philadelphia Flyers emblem

-The logo was designed by Sam Ciccone from the advertising agency Mel Richman.
+Sam Ciccone designed the logo for the advertising agency Mel Richman.
 He is also the author of the sports uniform.
-Guided by the principle of unity, the specialist harmoniously selected elements so that the emblem looked concise and, at the same time, informative.
+Guided by the principle of unity, the specialist harmoniously selected elements to make the emblem concise and informative.

 For this, the artist took the initial letter of the word “Philadelphia” and played it in a hockey theme.
-The leg and the lower fragment resemble a stick, the gap in the letter – a puck, the wing personifies speed and the pursuit of new heights.
-In the end, he achieved his goal: the logo is still used today and is among the top ten in NHL ratings.
+The leg and the lower fragment resemble a stick, and the gap in the letter is a puck.
+The wing personifies speed and the pursuit of new heights.
+Ultimately, he achieved his goal: the logo is still used today and is among the top ten in NHL ratings.

 Philadelphia Flyers symbol

-There are no inscriptions on the emblem itself (except for the letter “P”), but the club’s name is often used separately.
+The emblem has no inscriptions (except for the letter “P”), but the club’s name is often used separately.
 It is set in bold, serif font and has remained so for over fifty years.
-Each sign has a double outline – a wide white and a thin black one.
+Each sign has a double outline—a wide white and a thin black.

-The color palette was proposed by one of the team’s founders, Bill Putnam.
-Instead of the traditional red, which most hockey clubs had, he chose orange to distinguish the franchise from the rest.
+One of the team’s founders, Bill Putnam, proposed the color palette.
+He chose orange instead of the traditional red to distinguish the franchise from the rest, which most hockey clubs had.
 Therefore, the logo consists of white, black, and orange colors.

 FAQ